 Today Juneteenth “celebrates African American freedom and achievement, while encouraging continuous self-development and respect for all cultures.”
 As you can learn on www.juneteenth.com, the day is “taking on a more national, symbolic and even global perspective.”
 As celebrations grow each year, Juneteenth is becoming a national day of pride.

 That’s important because our country has grappled with racism since its inception.
-This summer’s protests have brought attention to this ongoing challenge—but it certainly isn’t a new one.
+Last summer’s protests and the ongoing civil unrest have brought attention to this ongoing challenge—but it certainly isn’t a new one.
 Racial inequality is an issue that hasn’t been clearly or fully addressed in the 155 years since the end of the Civil War.
-The demonstrations and marches of 2020 represent a new development in the American fight for a more equitable society.
+The demonstrations and marches of 2020-2021 represent a new development in the American fight for a more equitable society.
 As a country, we’ve got a lot of work yet to do.

-FRCC’s President Andy Dorsey recently sent a message to our college staff saying that, for him, “Juneteenth has sparked reflections on the legacy of slavery and the impacts of ongoing discrimination and injustice in the United States—and how we can individually and collectively make our college and our country more inclusive, equitable and just.”
+For FRCC President Andy Dorsey, “Juneteenth has sparked reflections on the legacy of slavery and the impacts of ongoing discrimination and injustice in the United States—and how we can individually and collectively make our college and our country more inclusive, equitable and just.”

 What Can Each of Us Do?

-So here’s a small way to get started this Friday as we celebrate Juneteenth.
+So here’s a small way to get started this week as we celebrate Juneteenth on Saturday.
 Take a little time to do some research about our history of racial inequality in the US.
 Learn something new about the Reconstruction era that followed the Civil War.
 If you’re anything like me, there’s a lot you don’t remember from the history classes you may (or may not) have taken on the subject.

 Consider moving on to learn more about the era of segregation and Jim Crow laws that began in the late 19th century.
 If you’re feeling inspired, move on to the Civil Rights movement of the 1960s to study what progress was made—and think about what still needs to be done.